gsstudios/Guideline/pages/04.android/06.app-store/chapter.md

 ---

 # App Store
-If you want to try _without Google_, you need an alternative app store.
+If you want to go _without Google_, you need an alternative app store.